 Need to get your ducks in a row and figure out which LSAT you need to take?
 Here's a list of all the upcoming LSAT dates, deadlines, and details you need to know.
 To sign up for your test date(s), head to LSAC.org.
 Upcoming LSAT Dates, Deadlines, & DetailsWe will continue to update this chart as changes occur and dates come up.
-For more information about LSAT-Flex Tests and how to prepare differently, go here.
-Sabbath Dates At this … [Read more...]
+For more information about the new four-section test, go here.
+Sabbath Dates At this time, there are no … [Read more...]

 Should I Self-Study Before Starting an LSAT Course?